apache/flink/docs/dev/table/streaming/match_recognize.md

 ACME       01-APR-11 10:00:04  01-APR-11 10:00:07  01-APR-11 10:00:08
 {% endhighlight %}

-The resulting row contains the found period of a decreasing price for a ticker that started at `01-APR-11 10:00:04` and achieved the lowest price at `01-APR-11 10:00:07` that increased again at `01-APR-11 10:00:08`.
+The resulting row describes a period of falling prices that started at `01-APR-11 10:00:04` and achieved the lowest price at `01-APR-11 10:00:07` that increased again at `01-APR-11 10:00:08`.

 Partitioning